John Alden Dix

-John Alden Dix (December 25, 1860 – April 9, 1928) was an American businessman and politician who served as 38th Governor of New York from January 1911 to January 1913.
+John Alden Dix (December 25, 1860 – April 9, 1928) was an American businessman and politician who served as 38th governor of New York from January 1911 to January 1913.

 A native of Glens Falls, New York, Dix attended Cornell University before becoming active in several Dix family business ventures.
 He later expanded into the lumber and paper industries, where his success made him wealthy.

 Dix became active in politics as a Democratic Party, and served terms as chairman of the Washington County Democratic Committee and the New York State Democratic Committee.
 In 1908, Dix was an unsuccessful candidate for Lieutenant Governor of New York.

 In 1910, Dix was the successful Democratic nominee for governor, and he served one two-year term, January 1911 to December 1912.
 His term was largely concerned with issues of workplace safety in the wake of the Triangle Shirtwaist Factory fire.
 In 1912, Dix ran for reelection, but lost the Democratic nomination to William Sulzer.

 After leaving the governorship, Dix returned to management of his business interests.
 In retirement he became a resident of Santa Barbara, California.
 He died in New York City in 1928, and was buried in Albany, New York.

 Life

-Born in Glens Falls, New York, he was the son of James Lawton Dix (1816–1888) and his wife, Laura (née Stevens) Dix (1827–1893).
+John Alden Dix was born on December 25, 1860, in Glens Falls, New York, to Laura (née Stevens) and James Lawton Dix.
 His maternal great-grandparents, Ozias (1750–1835) and Lucy Hatch Dix (1752–1831), were first cousins.
 His second cousin, twice removed is Daniel H. Wells.

-Dix graduated from Glens Falls Academy and attended Cornell University from 1879 to 1882.
-He was an initiated member of the Beta Charge of the Theta Delta Chi fraternity.
+He graduated from Glens Falls Academy and attended Cornell University from 1879 to 1882.
+He was a member of the Theta Delta Chi fraternity.

+Career

-After college, Dix was employed in the Dix family businesses, including a quarry and a machine shop.
-He then began a career as the owner of several businesses in the lumber and paper making industry, the success of which made him wealthy.
+After college, Dix was employed in the Dix family businesses, including a quarry and a machine shop, for five years.
+He then worked in a lumber business called Thomson & Dix in Thomson with Lemon Thomson.
+In 1897, the firm was dissolved after the death of Thomson.
+He then purchased Thomson's interest and developed a paper mill in Thomson and manufactured paper.
+He was president of the Iroquois Paper Company, treasurer of the American Woodboard Company, president of the Albany Securities Company, vice president of the Blandy Paper Company and manager of the Moose River Lumber Company.
+He was the first vice president of the First National Bank of Albany and director of the National Bank of Schuylerville, Albany Trust Company and the Glen Falls Trust Company.

-He married Gertrude Alden Thomson, the daughter of Albany lumber merchant Lemon Thomson, who was Dix's business partner.
-Gertrude's sister, Nancy Sherman Thomson (1867–1927), was married to State Senator Curtis N. Douglas (1856–1919).